atomic-coder/Feature-Engineering/README.md

 # Feature-Engineering
 **Started as a fun/educational endeavor.
 Ended up learning a lot.**

+## Dataset

+The dataset used for this project can be found [here](https://www.kaggle.com/datasets/scolianni/mnistasjpg).

 ## Overview

 I began this project with the intention of **learning through implementation**.
 My goal was to build everything from scratch, avoiding libraries whenever possible, and hardcoding the models.
 In the process, I found myself, shall I say, "down the rabbit hole."